-- 1 Only proposals that meet the formal requirements are considered by the SNSF and evaluated by the FLARE evaluation panel. - 2 Proposals are not considered if their objectives manifestly do not match the purpose and scope of the FLARE programme as explained in Part 1 of this document, if the proposals manifestly do not fulfil one of the evaluation criteria listed in Part 3.2, or if they only request ineligible costs.
+- 1 Only proposals that meet the formal requirements according to paragraphs 2.1 and 2.3 above are considered by the SNSF and evaluated by the FLARE evaluation panel. - 2 Proposals are not considered if their objectives manifestly do not match the purpose and scope of the FLARE programme as explained in Part 1 of this document, if the proposals manifestly do not fulfil one of the evaluation criteria listed in Part 3.2, or if they only request ineligible costs.